Archive for the 'Political Heroes' Category

 In the introductory chapter of our book Heroes, we discuss American actress Meryl Streep and former British Prime Minister Margaret Thatcher on consecutive pages.
 We make the point that both women well illustrate the point that heroism is in the eye of the beholder.
 Streep is not a hero to Americans as a whole, but she is to most people in the film business.
 Hardly anyone would regard her as a villain.
 On the other hand, most of the British public, and many Americans, have opinions about Thatcher, with different people regarding her as either a hero or a villain.

-The two are now newly paired in a way few film–goers will ever forget.
-In the movie The Iron Lady, Streep portrays Thatcher in what we consider one of the best acting performances in many years.
-Streep has now been nominated for a record seventeen Oscars as either Best Actress or Best Supporting Actress.
+The two were recently paired in a movie that few will ever forget.
+In the movie The Iron Lady, Streep portrays Thatcher in what we consider one of the best acting performances in years.
+Streep has been nominated for almost two-dozen Oscars as either Best Actress or Best Supporting Actress.
 Before this year, she had won twice, for Sophie’s Choice in 1983 and Kramer vs. Kramer in 1980.
-And now she has won again this year in her role as Margaret Thatcher.
+And in The Iron Lady, Streep hoisted the hardware again in her role as Margaret Thatcher.
 Streep’s performance is doubly impressive compared to the usual biopic.
 She plays Thatcher both in her current semi-demented state, and in her prime as the longest serving British Prime Minister of the 20th century.

 Thatcher herself was a highly divisive figure as Prime Minister.
 The daughter of a grocer in Lincolnshire, England, she rose through the ranks of the Conservative Party by articulating and embodying middle class values and virtues that seem now almost anachronistic.
 She stood more firmly on her fundamental principles than almost any other politician in a democratic state.
 University of Richmond leadership scholar Gary McDowell wrote “principle, she never failed to believe, is everything, and leadership is, at least in part, a matter of great, principled truths being simply told.”
 Among the principles that were central to Thatcher, McDowell added were, “individual liberty, small government and low taxes” as well as “a sense of personal responsibility.”